Installation view of Scenes from the Collection. Photo by Sarah Wass.

 The Jewish Museum seeks an experienced building engineer to provide critical facility support by maintaining, troubleshooting, and servicing all aspects of the building mechanical systems.

 The Jewish Museum seeks a Membership & Development Operations Assistant as the primary contact for the Museum’s members and to provide critical administrative support to the entire department.
 The Assistant reports to the Manager of Membership & Development Operations, and works with staff across departments as needed.

 The Administrative Coordinator, Curatorial serves as a trusted right-hand to the Sr. Deputy Director/ Chief Curator and helps to ensure the smooth day-to-day operation of the Curatorial Department.

 The Jewish Museum's year-round Internship Program provides an opportunity to participate in the day-to-day operations of one of New York City's leading museums of art and culture.

-Volunteers play an integral role at the Jewish Museum, providing support to all aspects of Museum operations.
+Volunteers play an integral role at the Jewish Museum, providing support to many aspects of Museum operations.